-Course & Code title Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course Lecture Tutoria Practical/ I Practice (if any)
+Course & Code title Credits Credit distributi course Eligibility criteria Pre-requisite of the course Lecture Tutoria I Practical/ Practice (if any)

 Pneumatic 04 03 - 01 Course Basics of

 and admissio Electric

 Hydraulic n Circuits

 Systems eligibility

 (INDSE8F)

 - Understand the concept, importance, and real-world applications of pneumatic and hydraulic systems. - Identify and describe the components of a fluid power system, including actuators, valves, pumps, compressors, and reservoirs. - Develop foundational knowledge of the working principles of hydraulic and pneumatic systems. - Differentiate between hydraulic and pneumatic systems based on their operational principles, advantages, and limitations.